 Google BigQuery (GBQ) doesn’t require additional maintenance costs and processes your data in less than a minute.
-You can learn about uploading data to GBQ from CSV and JSON files, using the BigQuery API, Google Analytics 4, or from other Google services in our previous article.
-You can also learn more about setting up the OWOX BI BigQuery Reports Add-on and automating reports in Google Sheets based on information from Google BigQuery.
-Today, we’ll tell you how to upload data from BigQuery to your all-time favorite – Excel.
+You can learn about uploading data to GBQ from CSV file and JSON files, using the BigQuery API, Google Analytics 4, or from other Google services in our previous article.

 To learn more about the benefits and ease of use of Google’s cloud-based data storage, read our detailed overview of BigQuery features.
-You can also watch the video “What is BigQuery?” by DevBytes, and read about five reasons why building reports is better in BigQuery.
+You can also watch the video “What is BigQuery?” by DevBytes, and read about five reasons why building reports is better in BigQuery

-Note: This post was originally published in Feb 2020 and was completely updated in March 2024 for accuracy and comprehensiveness.
+Note:* This post was originally published in February 2020 and was completely updated in April 2025 for accuracy and comprehensiveness.*

-Signing up for an account grants access to BigQuery's features, with the option of a monthly flat-rate payment plan.
+Signing up for an account grants access to BigQuery’sfeatures, with the option of a monthly flat-rate payment plan.
 This plan offers businesses a predetermined data import and querying capacity, supporting multiple concurrent project analyzes.

 Connecting BigQuery to Microsoft Excel opens up enhanced capabilities for businesses by leveraging Excel’s robust data analytics and visualization tools alongside BigQuery’s scalable cloud data warehouse for handling vast datasets in real time.
 This integration offers several key benefits: